retribyte/space-builder/README.md

+A space simulation web-app where users can create stars and planets and assemble them into solar systems.
+Construct your galaxy, piece-by-piece, and make it your own with custom landmarks and regions.

-website that is telling the user about our future tool called Space Builder as well as it shows the user stories and features in a Star Wars inspired text scroll as well as having a script that disables the text scoll
+The current `index.html` explains our future tool, Space Builder, as well as its user stories.
+It is displayed in a Star Wars-inspired text scroll, with an option to disable the perspective.
+(You must enable JavaScript to use this feature.)